andrew/ultimate-awesome/README.md

 - [awesome-fonts](https://github.com/brabadu/awesome-fonts) - Curated list of fonts and everything.
 - [awesome-diarization](https://github.com/wq2012/awesome-diarization) - A curated list of awesome Speaker Diarization papers, libraries, datasets, and other resources.
 - [awesome-embedding-models](https://github.com/Hironsan/awesome-embedding-models) - A curated list of awesome embedding models tutorials, projects and communities.
-- [Awesome-Dataset-Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) - A curated list of awesome papers on dataset distillation and related applications.
 - [awesome-markdown-editors](https://github.com/mundimark/awesome-markdown-editors) - A collection of awesome markdown editors & (pre)viewers for Linux, Apple macOS, Microsoft Windows, the World Wide Web & more.
 - [awesome-windows-domain-hardening](https://github.com/PaulSec/awesome-windows-domain-hardening) - A curated list of awesome Security Hardening techniques for Windows.
 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.